CalendarBack to calendar

 Topics covered include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including AD/HD), and eating disorders.

 The course requires advanced registration.
 Participants must register two weeks in advance and complete two hours of self-paced training at least three days prior to the course date.
+A link for the pre-course work will be emailed a week and a half before the course date.

 The 5-hour portion of the course is a small group interactive training.
 Participants will join via Zoom and should be prepared to be present and actively engaged for the whole course.